sundas586/Data_Warehousing/README.md

 - Ticket Done (OK fill done date  column value)

 ## Periodic Snapshot fact table :
-For Risk module because its values keeps changing and never ends for Inherent Risk, Residual Risk, Current Risk.
+- For Risk module because its values keeps changing and never ends for Inherent Risk, Residual Risk, Current Risk.
-There is no End for these value, they keep changing, so we can use PSFT for this purpose
+- There is no End for these value, they keep changing, so we can use PSFT for this purpose, **and along with the foreign keys, also put the values of IR, RR, and CR in the fact table instead of putting them in  the dimension, as numeric values**

+## Factless fact table :

+- only the foregin keys in table and no numeric values in fact table

 ## fact table vs Dimention table :